jasonpatrickellykrause/istio-training/labs/13-wasm-extensions.md

             header_2=secondvalue
 ```

-With the filter updated we can re-run the proxy again.
-When you send a request you'll notice the headers we set in the filter configuration are added as response headers:
+With the filter updated, we can re-run the proxy again.
+When you send a request, you'll notice the headers we set in the filter configuration are added as response headers:

 ```sh
 $ curl -v localhost:18000